TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Methodology

 \section{Methodology}

 We propose TsLLM, a multimodal generative model that augments a pretrained decoder-only LLM with time series perception and generation abilities.
-Our design goals are: (i) to represent time series with high information density while preserving temporal structure and numeric fidelity; (ii) to enable interleaved text-time series inputs and outputs in a single autoregressive model; and (iii) to train the resulting model with a curriculum that first aligns modalities and then teaches a broad set of time series tasks under natural language instructions.
-TsLLM consists of four main components: (1) a patch-based time series encoder-decoder, (2) a pretrained LLM, (3) a pair of fusion layers that inject time series embeddings into the LLM token stream and maps LLM hidden states back to time series patches, and (4) a multi-stage training pipeline, as illustrated in Figure \ref{fig:diagram}.
+Our design goals are: (1) build good representations of time series signals that are structured and compact without significant information loss; (2) allow for a mixture of text and time series in inputs and outputs to provide flexibility in constructing tasks; and (3) ensure the model has sufficient training to allow it to perform well across a highly diverse set of tasks and data.
+To meet these goals, TsLLM consists of four main components: (1) a patch-based time series encoder-decoder, (2) a pretrained LLM, (3) a pair of fusion layers that inject time series embeddings into the LLM token stream and maps LLM hidden states back to time series patches, and (4) a multi-stage training pipeline.
+These components are illustrated in Figure \ref{fig:diagram}.

 Our unified framework reformulates all time series tasks, including forecasting, classification, anomaly detection, and general question-answering, as autoregressive generation problems over interleaved sequences of text and time series tokens.
 This approach enables few-shot generalization to new domains through natural language instructions and in-context examples, while supporting rich contextual information such as domain knowledge, metadata, and even structured tabular data.
-The following sections detail each component that are primary contributions of this work, namely, our patch-based time series encoding mechanism (Sec. \ref{sec:methods:encoder}), the architectural modifications for multimodal integration (Sec. \ref{sec:methods:tsllm}), and our multi-stage training strategy (Sec. \ref{sec:methods:training}).
+The following sections detail each component that are primary contributions of this work, namely, our time series encoding mechanism (Sec. \ref{sec:methods:encoder}), the architectural modifications to the LLM (Sec. \ref{sec:methods:tsllm}), and our training strategy (Sec. \ref{sec:methods:training}).